X2O Media Player-C

 To activate the X2O Media Player follow these steps:

 - The X2O Media Player is configured to connect to the standard X2O Cloud instance.
 If this is where you want to connect, go to step 3.
-Otherwise, if you are connecting to a different X2O Server like an on-premise installation, do the following steps:
+Otherwise, if you are connecting to a different X2O Server like an on-premise installation, perform the following steps:

 - Input the hostname of the X2O Server you need to connect to.